-The company established an Executive Nomination Committee and Compensation Committee in order to ensure the transparency and objectivity of the process for choosing candidates for the Board of Directors, determining their compensation and ensuring that the compensation system and levels are appropriate.
-The Executive Nomination Committee takes into consideration the current business climate and anticipated trends, and makes recommendations on candidates (draft) for the Board of Directors, choosing candidates having objectivity in making management decisions, foresight and perceptiveness, and a superior character.
+The Company established an Executive Nomination Committee and Executive Compensation Committee as advisory bodies to the Board of Directors in order to ensure the transparency and objectivity of the process for choosing candidates for executives, determining their compensation and ensuring that the compensation system and levels are appropriate.
+The Executive Nomination Committee takes into consideration the current business climate and anticipated trends, and makes recommendations on candidates (draft) for executives, choosing candidates having objectivity in making management decisions, foresight and perceptiveness, and a superior character.
 The Compensation Committee is tasked with making recommendations on executive salaries and methods for calculating bonuses linked to financial performance, taking into consideration compensation levels at other companies with similar business activities, business scale, and other factors.
-The aim of this activity is to retain superior management talent, and provide effective incentives for improving the company's financial performance.
+The aim of this activity is to retain superior management talent, and provide effective incentives for improving the Company's financial performance.